 Add almond butter (or peanut butter/sunbutter) and stir until blended in.

 Remove from heat and stir in remaining ingredients.
 Blend with an electric mixer to combine as well as possible.
 There may be some oil separation, but it will be okay once mixture cools.
+You can try adding a tablespoon of heavy cream and see if that helps the mixture blend together better.

 Spread mixture into prepared pan evenly.
 Chill in refrigerator until set.